GeorgeVassilakis/mccleary_group/teaching.md

                     <h2>PHYS 1111: Introduction to Astronomy</h2>
                     <p class="course-term">Introductory Level</p>
                     <p class="course-description">
-                        A comprehensive introduction to astronomy for non-science majors.
-Topics include the solar system, stellar evolution, galaxies, and cosmology.
-Emphasis on understanding our place in the universe and the methods astronomers use to study distant objects.
-Includes observational projects and planetarium visits.
+                        Astrophysics is "the science of everything that isn't nailed down."
+This course surveys the Universe from our solar system to its infancy, with stops to explore galaxies and extreme objects like black holes and neutron stars.
+Topics include an introduction to the cosmos, Earth's place in the universe, our solar system (planets, moons, asteroids, and comets), stellar physics and classification, and stellar evolution.
+Students learn about astronomical tools including the nature of light and radiation, telescopes, and spectroscopy.
+In-class demonstrations and activities illuminate concepts from lectures.
                     </p>
                     <div class="course-topics">
                         <span class="topic-tag">Solar System</span>
-                        <span class="topic-tag">Stars & Galaxies</span>
+                        <span class="topic-tag">Stellar Physics</span>
-                        <span class="topic-tag">Cosmology</span>
+                        <span class="topic-tag">Galaxies</span>
-                        <span class="topic-tag">Observational Astronomy</span>
+                        <span class="topic-tag">Observational Techniques</span>
                     </div>
                 </div>
             </div>